marcpage/libernet/notes.md

 ### Resolving web addresses

-When a web address is received, it is really an address history address and a relative path in the bundle.
+When a web address is received, it is really the address of a history address and a relative path in the bundle.
 Since there is not a clear distinction of where the relative path starts, there will need to be some searches.
-Start looking for the bundle starting at root (hash of "web:").
+These searches start by looking for the bundle at the root (hash of "web:").
 If the relative path does not exist in the trusted root bundle then add the first path element (ie web:apple.com, web:company, web:country, etc).
 To prevent link-hijacking and cut down on requests needed to resolve paths, bundles should be stored in the first two path items.